Cosmological gravitational particle production and its implications for cosmological relics: Theoretical framework

 \subsection{Energy, renormalization, and observables}

-The previous section reviewed how to calculate the number of gravitationally produced particles.
-If we're interested in physics such as baryogenesis, \ie, explaining the origin of the matter-antimatter asymmetry, then this number density is the observable quantity of interest.
-If we're instead interested in relic particles that survive today as dark matter or dark radiation, which are probed through their gravitational interactions on cosmological scales, then an energy density is the quantity of interest.
+\Sref{sub:solving} reviewed how to calculate the number of gravitationally produced particles.
+If we are interested in physics such as baryogenesis, \ie, explaining the origin of the matter-antimatter asymmetry, then this number density is the observable quantity of interest.
+If we are instead interested in relic particles that survive today as dark matter or dark radiation, which are probed through their gravitational interactions on cosmological scales, then an energy density is the quantity of interest.
 In this section we define the energy carried by gravitationally produced particles and discuss how to calculate it while handling ultraviolet (UV) divergences.
-We're interested in both the average energy density as well as energy inhomogeneities, since the latter are probed by CMB isocurvature.
+We are interested in both the average energy density and the energy inhomogeneities since the latter are probed using the CMB isocurvature.